 B2C sales isn’t easy to understand, because B2C salespeople are all around you doing a lot of different things.
 They might be your favorite tech at the Apple store, your mom’s favorite travel agent, or the person who helped you get into college.

 Whether you’re trying to figure out which sales job is right for you or understand how the sales industry works, this post can help you out.

-In this article, I’ll explain what B2C sales are, the difference between them and B2B sales, and offer some tips to help make your B2C sales processes more effective.
+In this article, I’ll explain B2C sales, cover the difference between B2B and B2C sales, and offer some tips to help make your B2C sales processes more effective.

 What is B2C Sales?

 B2C stands for business to consumer.
 B2C sales is the sale of products or services to individual consumers, through a third-party website, in-person, or online.

 What is a consumer?

 A consumer is an individual customer purchasing a good or service for private use.

 Consumers like you buy a range of things for personal use, like: